mjordan/islandora_workbench_docs/docs/sample_data.md

 Islandora Workbench comes with some sample data.
+Running

-Running `./workbench --config create.yml --check` should result in the following output:
+`./workbench --config create.yml --check`

+will result in the following output:

 ```text
 OK, connection to Drupal at http://localhost:8000 verified.